Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/HOL unguided - Mobile app innovation.md

 From a high-level, a customer arrives to the airport with a bag that needs to be checked.
 The customer is attended to by an employee of Contoso Air with a computer.
 The employee affixes an RFID tag to the luggage and associates it with the customer and flight information using a PowerApps application.
 The mobile application triggers this information to be stored in Cosmos DB via an HttpTrigger.

 The luggage is then placed on the luggage conveyor belt, where an RFID scanner scans the tag.
 The RFID scanner utilizes MQTT protocol to send a status message for the luggage to an IoT Hub.
 The IoT Hub is configured with a Service Bus Queue endpoint and corresponding filter that identifies the status message.
 Once matched, message is then forwarded to the Service Bus Queue.
 Having the messages sent to the Service Bus Queue ensures reliability as items will not be removed from the queue until processed.
-Listening to this queue is an Azure Function which is then triggered and stores the current location of the luggage into Cosmos DB.
+Listening to this queue is an Azure Function, which is then triggered to store the current location of the luggage into Cosmos DB.

-The baggage handler then receives the luggage at the plane, as the luggage is loaded onto the plane, each one is scanned using a Xamarin-based mobile application where an Azure function is initiated via an HttpTrigger and the location of the luggage is updated as having been loaded on the plane.
-Once all luggage has been loaded onto the plane, the baggage handler application sends another message indicating all bags are loaded on the plane, this status is also sent along to Cosmos DB via an HttpTrigger.
-This is a great place to implement notifications for things such as a bag being loaded onto the wrong plane, or identifying bags that are missing from a flight.
+The baggage handler then receives the luggage at the plane.
+As the luggage is loaded onto the plane, each one is scanned using a Xamarin-based mobile application where an Azure function is initiated via an HttpTrigger, and the location of the luggage is updated as having been loaded on the plane.
+Once all luggage has been loaded onto the plane, the baggage handler application sends another message indicating that all bags are loaded on the plane.
+This status is also sent along to Cosmos DB via an HttpTrigger.
+This is a great place to implement notifications for things, such as a bag being loaded onto the wrong plane, or identifying bags that are missing from a flight.

 Meanwhile, the customer has boarded the flight, and as the cabin door is shut, they can access their Xamarin-based mobile application.
 Using information from their luggage receipt, the customer can see that their bag has made it safely on the flight.